VEERESH069/customer_ai/README.md

 # My Multimedia AI Agent (TimeAI Assignment)

 Hello!
-This is my submission for the TimeAI take-home assignment.
+This is my submission for the Ai assignment.
 I was incredibly excited by the challenge: build a multimedia document agent from scratch.
 This project was a fantastic learning experience, and I'm proud of what I was able to build in just a few days.

 The goal was to create an agent that could intelligently process PDFs, images, and even videos.
 I decided to take this a step further by building a full **Retrieval-Augmented Generation (RAG)** pipeline for PDFs using Pinecone, which allows for much more efficient and scalable document analysis.

 ---

-## 🚀 Core Features
+##  Core Features

 This isn't just a simple Q&A bot.
 I've built a feature-rich agent with several key capabilities: